Volksbücherei Fürth Innenstadtbibliothek Carl Friedrich Eckart Stiftung

 29. April 2023

 Great atmosphere.
 Floor-to-ceiling windows everywhere.
-Very nice view of Fürther Freiheit and towards Nuremberg.
+Very nice view of Fürther Freiheit and Nürnberg.
 Everything is barrier-free.
-It's a shame that the café on the fourth floor is closed.
+It's a pity that the café on the fourth floor is closed.
 The highlight was always enjoying coffee on the panoramic terrace.
 The library is highly recommended, and the staff is very friendly and helpful.

 MM